radius-project/radius/docs/content/concepts/overview/index.md

 Behaviors and requirements that are per-deployment or otherwise separate from the code can live separately.
 {{% /alert %}}

-The Component concept in Radius is designed to **version with the application code**.
-For maximum flexiblity you should author Components that only capture the details that are always true about the code -- you have the option to configure per-deployment settings separately.
+The Component concept in Radius is designed *to version with the application code*.
+For maximum flexibility, you should author Components that only capture the details that are always true about the code.
+Per-deployment settings can be configured separately as part of Deployment definitions.

 Its up to your discretion as the user to decide which details of your software are per-deployment and which are always true.
 Radius will also not stop you from writing *all-in-one* definitions that capture *everything*.